Burzum: Imprisonment (1993–2009)

 May 1994 saw the release of Hvis lyset tar oss, a new album of previously recorded material from 1992.
 Burzum remained as a solo project until 1994, when Vikernes was arrested for the murder of Euronymous and the burnings of several churches in Norway.
 During his time in prison, Vikernes released his next album, titled Filosofem, on 1 January 1996.
 Recorded in March 1993, Filosofem was the last recording Vikernes made before his imprisonment.
 Burzum / Aske, a compilation comprising the Burzum album and Aske EP, was released in 1995.
 While imprisoned, Vikernes managed to record two other albums in a dark ambient style.
 They were released as Dauði Baldrs (1997) and Hliðskjálf (1999).
 Both of these albums were created with a synthesizer, as Vikernes was prohibited from using any other instruments in prison.

 In 1998, all Burzum albums released up to that point were re-released as vinyl picture discs in a special box set called 1992–1997; however Filosofem did not contain "Rundtgåing av den transcendentale egenhetens støtte" due to its length.
-The regular vinyl issue of Filosofem on Misanthropy had tracks 1–4 plus "Decrepitude II" on side 1 and "Rundtgåing av den transcendentale egenhetens støtte" on side 2.
+The regular vinyl issue of Filosofem on Misanthropy was a double album, containing tracks 1–3 on the A-side, the "Decrepitude" tracks on side 2 and "Rundtgåing av den transcendentale egenhetens støtte" on side 3, with an etched D-side.